moehriegitt/hob3l/doc/scadformat.md

 If `center` is non-false, this will center the cube at [0,0,0], otherwise, the cube will extend into the positive X, Y, and Z axes.

+None of the `size` components must be 0.

 ### cylinder

 3D object: cylinder.